Hebilicious/authjs-nuxt/README.md

 definePageMeta({ middleware: "client-auth" }) // will run globally with `verifyClientOnEveryRequest: true`
 ```

-However you do not need to call them manually.
-You can use `definePageMeta({ auth: true })` and `verifyClientOnEveryRequest: true` respectively.
+Use `definePageMeta({ middleware: "auth" })` and `verifyClientOnEveryRequest: true` to protect pages while doing client side routing.
-Yo can use `client-auth` manually if you disable `verifyClientOnEveryRequest` in the config.
+Yo can register manually with `definePageMeta({ middleware: "client-auth" })` if you want to disable `verifyClientOnEveryRequest` in the config.

 If you need the session or the JWT on your api handlers, use the following methods :